brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 -------------------------

-So far, we specified the synaptic connectivity explicitly, but for larger networks this isn't usually possible.
+So far, we specified the synaptic connectivity explicitly, but for larger networks this isn’t usually possible.
 For that, we usually want to specify some condition.

 .. code:: ipython2